one-data-model/language/sdf.md

 |odmComponent|array|no|Array of JSON Pointers to definitions to be included|N/A|

-odmView may define or include the following odmTypes:
+odmView may contain references to the following ODM types:

 - odmThing
 - odmObject